 Some of these are INSANE…

-Here is a fun look at the largest black holes in the universe, as well as a perspective in size to our own galaxy and solar system:
+Here is a fun look at the largest black holes in the universe, as

 Our Milky Way may harbor millions of black holes… the ultra dense remnants of dead stars.
 But now, in the universe far beyond our galaxy, there’s evidence of something far more ominous.
 A breed of black holes that has reached incomprehensible size and destructive power.
 Just how large, and violent, and strange can they get?

-Yes, a lot of the strangeness observed is from astronomical modeling and some from advancements in telescopes such as the hubble.
+Yes, a lot of the strangeness observed is from astronomical modeling

 Let’s see if you know any of these enormous structures.